Frequently asked questions (FAQ)

 Yes, residents and community centre users will have separate parking.
 The exact numbers and layout are yet to be finalised but will be guided by the Auckland Unitary Plan.

 When will the new centre be open?

 We don’t know yet.
-Once a building partner has been approved, we’ll agree a timeline for the development, and this will include an estimated completion date.
+Once a development partner has been approved, we’ll agree on a timeline for the development, and this will include an estimated completion date.